 Secure device pairing is a process that bootstraps secure communication between two physical devices.
 It is a type of authenticated key-exchange, but with the special characteristic that the endpoints are physical devices which the user can see or touch directly.
 Unlike most security protocols, secure device pairing does not require pre-established cryptographic credentials or security infrastructure.
-Instead, the user acts as an out-of-band communications channel or a trusted party that provides the initial security.
+Instead, the user acts as an out-of-band communications channel or as a trusted party that provides the initial security.

-The focus of this paper is on identity-misbinding [33] or unknown-key-share attacks [9] where the wrong endpoints are paired with each other.
+The focus of this paper is on identity-misbinding [2] or unknown-key-share attacks [3] where the wrong endpoints are paired with each other.
 These attacks depend on one of the user's devices being compromised, and they do not violate the basic secrecy goals.
-Nevertheless, such vulnerabilities have been considered unacceptable and avoidable in network security protocols.
-Our main message is that most device-pairing protocols are vulnerable to the misbinding attacks.
+Nevertheless, such vulnerabilities have been considered unacceptable in network security protocols.
+Our main message is that most device-pairing protocols are vulnerable to the misbinding attacks, and they may not always be avoidable.
 As we will argue, the vulnerability is not caused by technical errors in the protocol design; rather, it arises from the lack of verifiable identifiers in situations where the endpoint identity is defined by the user's physical access to the device.